Gladiator: Legal and social status

 Among the most admired and skilled auctorati were those who, having been granted manumission, volunteered to fight in the arena.
 Some of these highly trained and experienced specialists may have had no other practical choice open to them.
-Their legal status – slave or free – is uncertain.
+Their legal status—slave or free—is uncertain.
 Under Roman law, a freed gladiator could not "offer such services [as those of a gladiator] after manumission, because they cannot be performed without endangering [his] life."
 All contracted volunteers, including those of equestrian and senatorial class, were legally enslaved by their auctoratio because it involved their potentially lethal submission to a master.
 All arenarii (those who appeared in the arena) were "infames by reputation", a form of social dishonour which excluded them from most of the advantages and rights of citizenship.
 Payment for such appearances compounded their infamia.
 The legal and social status of even the most popular and wealthy auctorati was thus marginal at best.
 They could not vote, plead in court nor leave a will; and unless they were manumitted, their lives and property belonged to their masters.
 Nevertheless, there is evidence of informal if not entirely lawful practices to the contrary.
 Some "unfree" gladiators bequeathed money and personal property to wives and children, possibly via a sympathetic owner or familia; some had their own slaves and gave them their freedom.
 One gladiator was even granted "citizenship" to several Greek cities of the Eastern Roman world.

 Caesar's munus of 46 BC included at least one equestrian, son of a Praetor, and two volunteers of possible senatorial rank.
 Augustus, who enjoyed watching the games, forbade the participation of senators, equestrians and their descendants as fighters or arenarii, but in 11 AD he bent his own rules and allowed equestrians to volunteer because "the prohibition was no use".
-Under Tiberius, the Larinum decree (19AD) reiterated Augustus' original prohibitions.
+Under Tiberius, the Larinum decree (19 AD) reiterated Augustus' original prohibitions.
 Thereafter, Caligula flouted them and Claudius strengthened them.
 Nero and Commodus ignored them.
 Even after the adoption of Christianity as Rome's official religion, legislation forbade the involvement of Rome's upper social classes in the games, though not the games themselves.
 Throughout Rome's history, some volunteers were prepared to risk loss of status or reputation by appearing in the arena, whether for payment, glory or, as in one recorded case, to revenge an affront to their personal honour.Futrell 2006 In one extraordinary episode, an aristocratic descendant of the Gracchi, already infamous for his marriage, as a bride, to a male horn player, appeared in what may have been a non-lethal or farcical match.
 His motives are unknown, but his voluntary and "shameless" arena appearance combined the "womanly attire" of a lowly retiarius tunicatus, adorned with golden ribbons, with the apex headdress that marked him out as a priest of Mars.
 In Juvenal's account, he seems to have relished the scandalous self-display, applause and the disgrace he inflicted on his more sturdy opponent by repeatedly skipping away from the confrontation.